hsuvicky/hsuvicky.github.io/README.md

-# Vicky Hsu — Portfolio
+# Vicky Hsu — About Me

-A recruiter-facing personal portfolio for Vicky Hsu, a Senior Director and AI Product Manager who builds and commercializes 0-to-1 enterprise AI products.
+Get to know me :)

 The site uses semantic HTML, modern CSS, and a small amount of vanilla JavaScript.
 It has no build step, package manager, framework, or third-party dependency.